 1998 was clearly a breakthrough year for Domaine Giraud.
 That year marked the debut vintage Giraud Cuvee Les Gallimardes, the first wine that was produced, bottled and sold by the estate.

 Prior to that vintage, as we mentioned, their harvest was purchased by negociants or other growers in the region.
 Since 2001, Marie Giraud and Francois Giraud have continued to increase their responsibilities at Domaine Giraud.

 Domaine Giraud Vineyards, Wines, Winemaking

-Serving and Decanting Domaine Giraud with Wine, Food Pairing Tips
+Serving Domaine Giraud with Wine, Food Pairing Tips

-The white wine of Domaine Guraud is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork and veal, as well as Asian cuisine.
+The white wine of Domaine Giraud is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork and veal, as well as Asian cuisine.

-Domaine Giraud also produces wine in the Cotes du Rhone appellation, Domaine Giraud Sixte is made from from 100% old vine Grenache that averages 60 years of age.
+Domaine Giraud also owns 18 hectares of vines in the Cotes du Rhone and Lirac appellations.
+Domaine Giraud Sixte is a wine to look for from the Cotes the Rhone.
+This Vieille VIgnes is made from from 100% old vine Grenache that averages 60 years of age.